SamB-C/ChocoCollection/README.md

 # Running the program

-Run `python3 ChocoCollectionInput.py` to input a new chocolate.
+Run `./run.sh input` to input a new chocolate.
-Run `python3 ChocoCollectionOutput.py` to output an existing chocolate.
+Run `./run.sh output` to output an existing chocolate.

-To override narrations, provide the name of a narration file as an argument to `ChocoCollectionInput.py`, and read off the script in `Info.md`.
+To override narrations, provide the name of a narration file as an argument to `./run.sh input`, and read off the script in `Info.md`.
-For example, to `python3 ChocoCollectionInput.py WelcomeInput`
+For example, to `./run.sh input WelcomeInput`